 program for a modest investment, it also provides a new career path for

 these key employees, increasing their job satisfaction and company

-The long and short-term benefits to enrolling in CTSP are
+Long and short-term benefits to enrolling in CTSP:

 - Prevent work-related accidents and injuries, as well as the costs associated with them.